anikasadiaOPT/OOAD-Design/README.md

 ## Introduction

-This project aims to [briefly describe the purpose and objective of the project].
+This project aims to cover the full syllabus of Object Oriented Analysis and Design.
 It follows an object-oriented approach using UML diagrams and design principles.

 ## System Requirements